arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.01.16
+The psychoanalyst D.W.
+Winnicott invented the concepts of "True Self" and "False Self".
+"True Self" is the sense of self that comes from "authentic experience", and a feeling of being alive.
+"False Self" is a facade - the sense of self that arises when one, perhaps, is not completely comfortable and puts on an overthought front.

 ### 02.29.16
 Supreme Court Justice Clarence Thomas managed to go ten years without speaking during "oral arguments."
 He broke the streak by asking a question.
 This led